 Several patients told us through CQC comment cards the practice was very accommodating when scheduling appointments to fit around work and other commitments.
-The practice had recently extended its opening hours in response to patient feedback in order to be more flexible around their work and other commitments.
-Extra dental hygienist sessions had been scheduled to reduce patient waiting times.

 Concerns & complaints

 There was a complaints policy which provided staff with information about handling formal and informal complaints from patients.